 Johnson signed the Social Security Amendments law on July 30, 1965, at the Harry S. Truman Presidential Library.
 Former President Harry S. Truman and his wife Lady Bess Truman became the first recipients of the program.
 Before Medicare was created, only approximately 60% of people over the age of 65 had health insurance.

-Part A covers hospitalization and Part B covers outpatient services, medical tests and equipment, among other things.
+Part A covers hospitalization and Part B covers outpatient services.
 You will get to know Part A as “Hospital Insurance” and Part B as “Doctors Insurance“.
 So when you hear any of these terms you know what’s being talked about.

-We will also go over Medicare Part C (Medicare Advantage) which was instituted during the Clinton administration in 1997 to allow beneficiaries to choose a health maintenance program (HMO) instead of Original Medicare.
+We will also go over Medicare Part C (Medicare Advantage) which was instituted during the Clinton administration in 1997.

-Today (2020), almost 60 million Americans enjoy the benefits of Medicare and by 2030, experts estimate that number will ballooning to over 70 million.
-Health economists project the cost to be more than $1 trillion a year to fund Medicare by 2022 and more every year after that as more people age into the program.
+Today (2021), almost 61 million Americans enjoy the benefits of Medicare and by 2030, experts estimate that number will ballooning to over 70 million.
+Health economists project the cost to be more than $1 trillion per year to fund Medicare by 2022 and more every year after that as more people age into the program.

 Who pays for Medicare?